PreetiBirajdar/Exploratory-Data-Analysis-Of-IPL/README.md

 # Exploratory-Data-Analysis-Of-IPL

-Dataset
+Dataset:
 We have used dataset of IPL from Kaggle.
 The data set includes information about each match along with the stadium location and details of each team.

-Requirements
+Requirements:

 Python3

-Project done using Google Colab
+Project done using Google Colab.

-Library Requirements
+Library Requirements:

 pandas